1

 If you are a current Staff, Faculty or Temporary employee at the University of Miami, please click here to log in to Workday to use the internal application process.
 To learn how to apply for a faculty or staff position, please review this tip sheet.

-The Pathology Department at UHealth/University of Miami has an exciting opportunity for a full-time Histotechnologist 3 to work the first shift (8am - 4:30pm) Monday - Friday) at the UTower Hospital.
+The UHealth Laboratories Department at UHealth/University of Miami has several exciting opportunities for full-time Histotechnologists 2 to work at the UTower Hospital.

 CORE JOB SUMMARY

-The Histotechnologist 3 (H) performs as a laboratory professional who prepares tissues from surgical specimens for histology, electron microscopy, and immunohistochemistry.
-The incumbent utilizes laboratory and hospital systems to accession data and perform other appropriate system functions.
+The Histotechnologist 2 acts as a laboratory professional who prepares tissues from surgical specimens for histology, electron microscopy, and immunohistochemistry.
+The incumbent utilizes laboratory and hospital systems to access data and perform other appropriate system functions.
+Additionally, this employee performs tissue processing and sectioning.

 CORE JOB FUNCTIONS